KrishnaNaicker/Rapidoc/README.md

 ## 🔗 Related Projects

-- **[RAG 2.0](https://github.com/[your-username]/RAG-2.0)** - The AI backend that powers this interface
+- **[RAG 2.0](https://github.com/KrishnaNaicker/RAG-2.0)** - The AI backend system that this website showcases
 - Built with ❤️ by Krishna Naicker

 ---

-**Note**: This frontend requires the RAG 2.0 backend to be running.
-Please set up and start the backend system before using this interface.
+**Want to try the system?** Check out the [RAG 2.0](https://github.com/KrishnaNaicker/RAG-2.0) repository to run the actual AI document processing backend that powers this technology showcase.